jnnsbrr/landmanager/CONTRIBUTING.md

 ## Code of Conduct

-Please note that by contributing to *pymodels*, you are expected to adhere to our Code of Conduct.
+Please note that by contributing to *landmanager*, you are expected to adhere to our Code of Conduct.
 We strive to maintain a welcoming and inclusive community, and we expect respectful and considerate behavior from all contributors:
 * **Be Respectful**: Treat all community members with respect and kindness.